watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Each plane has the following roles:

+* FP: responsible for providing SR-aware network, classifying services and applying SFC for each flow.
+   *
+   *
+* CP: responsible for managing Service Segment, calculating SR Policy including SFC, and providing classification rules for each flow.
-* FP:
+   *
-* CP:
+   *
+* MP: responsible for deploying SR-aware functions, managing resources, and collecting network metrics.
-* MP:
+   *
-* AP:
+   *
+* AP: responsible for providing application interfaces to specify user intent, topology visualization, and notification..
+   * as defined in {{!RFC9315}}, intent types include Operational, Rule, Service, Flow, and so on.

 Each component communicates using standardized protocols as described in 3.1 Requirements.
 These components are designed to be loosely coupled and cooperate by using abstraction layers.

-As defined in {{!RFC9315}}, Intent types include Operational, Rule, Service, Flow, and so on.
-This document suggests the handling of CP with AP, but the detailed design of the AP and abstraction layer is out of scope of this document.
+This document suggests the handling of CP by AP, but the detailed design of the AP and abstraction layer is out of scope of this document.

 In the following sections, details of FP, CP, and MP are explained.

 # Forwarding Plane
-The FP is designed as follows:

-It minimizes nodes and reduces addresses, hostnames, and other resources.

 {{!RFC7665}} outlines a procedure in which each packet is classified by the service classification function, then forwarded to the Service Function Forwarder, and subsequently delivered to a specific network service function.
 In the SRv6 native SFC architecture, the SRv6 SR source node classifies the flow and forwards it to a specific SRv6 Service Function Node by specifying a Segment List that represents a particular SFC.